shazimjaved/Laptop-Price-Predictor/README.md

 💻 Laptop Price Prediction App

-A Streamlit web app that predicts laptop prices based on hardware configurations using a pre-trained machine learning pipeline.
+A Streamlit web app that predicts laptop prices based on Data Trainings using a Random Forest machine learning Algorithm with ~88% Accuracy.

 ## 📸 Demo